lars-derichter/ai-programming-students/slides.md

 - When the answer is not exactly what you want, tell AI what is wrong with it.
 - If you have a conversation with a good answer, reuse it to create similar answers.

 ---

+### 🚸 Tip: Custom instructions

+Add some of this to ChatGPT's custom instructions or create a Claude.ai project with custom instructions.

+---